jundalisay/sp/content/en/research/descartes/philosophy/part-3/article-136.md

 When the Earth is at `4`, the Comet will be seen in the evening with a tail that it will drag behind itself.

+{{< i s="/graphics/d/cometfix.jpg" a="Comet tail Fixed" c="We fix Descartes' refraction by simplifying it to concave and convex mirror analogies.
+Earth moving away from a comet will create a front facing tail because the increasing space acts a convex lens that flips the tail" >}}

 ## 137. Explanation of the appearance of fire chevrons